Julian Henry's Blog

 The Pitfalls chapter engages insurance (health, car, renters, homeowners, life and disability).
 Insurance is a burden until it is needed, therefore, get a trusted insurance agent to accurately assess personal risk tolerance to mitigate overspending on life’s potential disasters.

-The last chapter, The Plan, enumerates financial goals to hit by turning forty years old.
+The Plan chapter enumerates financial goals to hit by turning forty years old:

 • Free of student loan debt